sophongo/sophdoc/docs/en/docs/openapi/index.md

 ## Using the Key to Access the API

-When accessing the AI computing platform's OpenAPI, include the request header `Authorization:Bearer ${token}` in the request to identify the visitor's identity, where `${token}` is the key obtained in the previous step.
+When accessing the AI platform's OpenAPI, include the request header `Authorization:Bearer ${token}` in the request to identify the visitor's identity, where `${token}` is the key obtained in the previous step.

 **Request Example**